How to Make a Cake

 Repeat for your remaining cake layers.

 Settling the cake is an optional step but one that we find to be helpful in preventing the bulges of frosting around the sides of the cake that can appear over time.
-This is especially noticeable when your cake is frosted with a smooth finish.
+This is especially noticeable when your cake is frosted with a smooth finish (rather than a design with lots of texture or piping).

 To settle your cake, wrap the filled, unfrosted tier with plastic wrap & apply a weight to the top.
 This should add a light, steady pressure over the top of the cake.